 Intellectually, we all know being overweight is not a good thing.
 Food is a natural elixir when we’re feeling stressed, down, or in a funk.
 And unlike illegal drugs and alcohol, food is an easy way to self-medicate when we’re in that funk.
 They don’t call it comfort food for anything.

 I’m not suggesting that we’re all addicted to food.
 We need it to survive.
-What I am suggesting is that many of us may not realize the impact our diets have on our overall well-being.
+I am suggesting that many of us may not realize the impact our diets have on our overall well-being.